Anjin (Shōgun): Plot

 In 1600 Osaka, the reigning Taikō has died, leaving five equal regents to maintain control of Osaka Castle.
 The Dutch trading ship Erasmus gets stranded off the coast of Ajiro after running into fierce storms and running out of food.
-Only a dozen sailors remain, including English pilot John Blackthorne, who manages to collect white sand and confirm to the ship's captain that they are near Japan.
+As part of the Dutch–Portuguese War, the crew have been instructed to disguise themselves as merchants while attacking any Iberian Union coastal settlements and ships they encounter throughout the East Indies, with a secondary objective of locating the mysterious island of Japan and attempting to open diplomatic and trade ties with its rulers.
+Only a dozen sailors remain, including English privateer John Blackthorne, who manages to collect white sand from the seabed 10 fathoms below the ship and confirm to the ship's captain that they are near Japan.
 However, doubting their chances and with no food, no water and only one ship remaining, the captain shoots himself in the head as Blackthorne looks over the horizon.

 Later, a Christian fisherman named Muraji does his morning prayer while collecting fish, only to witness the Erasmus finally make landfall in Japan; several samurai warriors appear with weapons drawn and approach the ship, led by the daimyo of Ajiro, Kashigi Omi, who personally joins his men in exploring the ship.
 Alarmed by the presence of foreigners in their country, the warriors imprison the sailors and loot the ship of weapons, riches and other goods.

-One of the regents, Yoshii Toranaga, is summoned before his colleagues: his chief rival Ishido Kazunari, the wealthy Catholic Kiyama ukon Sadanaga, the wealthy and wise Sugiyama Josui, and the Catholic, leprosy-ridden Ohno Harunobu.
-Toranaga has been accused of consolidating his power and the other regents are seriously considering a motion by Ishido to impeach him, which would also condemn him to seppuku.
+One of the regents, Yoshii Toranaga, lord of the Kantō, is summoned before his colleagues: his chief rival Ishido Kazunari, lord of Osaka Castle; Kiyama ukon Sadanaga, a Catholic convert exploiting wealth from the Portuguese; Sugiyama Josui, descended from the richest samurai clan in the country; and Ohno Harunobu, a once great warrior who turned to Catholicism after developing leprosy.
+Toranaga has been accused of consolidating his power and the other regents are considering a motion by Ishido to impeach him, which would also condemn him to seppuku.
 Toranaga is not scared of their threat, as he claims his sole purpose is to protect the Taikō's young heir, Nakamura Yaechiyo.
-One of Toranaga's men, Usami Tadayoshi, insults Ishido and is forced to commit seppuku for not only himself but also his infant son, devastating his wife Fuji, who threatens to kill herself but is persuaded not to by Toranaga's translator Lady Toda Mariko.
+One of Toranaga's men, Usami Tadayoshi, insults Ishido out of loyalty to Toranaga and is forced to commit seppuku for not only himself but also his infant son, devastating his wife, Fuji, who threatens to kill herself when her husband forces her to hand over their son, but is prevented from doing so by Toranaga's translator, Toda Mariko.